Damiq-ilishu

-'Damiq-ilīšu, (𒁕𒈪𒅅𒉌𒉌𒋗, da-mi-iq-i₃-li₂-šu; c.
-1816–1794 BC (MC) was the 15th and final king of Isin.
-He succeeded his father Sîn-māgir and reigned for 23 years.
+'Damiq-ilīšu, (𒁕𒈪𒅅𒉌𒉌𒋗, da-mi-iq-i₃-li₂-šu; died c.
+1792 BC) was the 15th and final king of Isin.
+He succeeded his father Suen-magir and reigned for 23 years.
 Some variant king lists provide a shorter reign, but it is thought that these were under preparation during his rule.
-He was defeated first by Sîn-muballiṭ of Babylon (c.
-1813-1792 BC) and then later by Rīm-Sîn I of Larsa (c.
-1822-1763 BC).
+He was defeated first by Sin-Muballit of Babylon and then later by Rim-Sîn I of Larsa.

 Biography

 His standard inscription characterizes him as the "farmer who piles up the produce (of the land) in granaries."
 Four royal inscriptions are extant including cones celebrating the building of the wall of Isin, naming him as "Damiq-ilišu is the favorite of the god Ninurta" also recollected in a year-name and "suitable for the office of en priest befitting the goddess Inanna."
 Construction of a storehouse e-me-sikil, "house with pure mes (rites?)", for the god Mardu, son of the god An.
 A cone records the construction of a temple, the é-ki-tuš-bi-du_{10}, "House – its residence is good," possibly for the deity Nergal of Uṣarpara.
 There is also a palace inscription and a copy of a dedication to Nergal of Apiak on a votive lion sculpture.